Your Ephrata Dentist

 My Journey

 Dr. Jacobsen attended dental school at Oregon Health and Science University in Portland, Oregon.
 He graduated with honors in 2002 and returned to his childhood home of Astoria, Oregon, where he practiced for the next eight years.
 In 2010, after reaching his lifetime quota of rain, fish and chips, and trees, he and his family decided to make a drastic change– they sold their house and moved to sunny Central Washington.
-In 2010, Dr. Jacobsen assumed the practice of longtime Ephrata dentist Dr. Doug Beaudry.
-In 2014, he merged practices with another retiring longtime Ephrata dentist, Dr. Gale Campbell.
+His parents joined the party in 2020 and his sister and her family moved here in 2024.
+Needless to say, we’re all pretty big fans of Ephrata!

-He and his wife Laura have 3 children, and they feel that Ephrata is a great place to raise a family.
+He and his wife Laura have 3 children, and they have found that Ephrata is a great place to raise a family.
 He’s had a fun time learning about the rich history of the area, and he also enjoys all the nearby mountain and road biking opportunities.
-He and his oldest son have weekly hiking adventures and have explored many many miles of rocks, lakes, and sagebrush.
-They have both been very fascinated with the Columbia Basin Irrigation Project as well as all the Ice Age Flood features.
-If he gets to sit in one place long enough, he also enjoys reading, playing the piano, and painting watercolors.
+He loves having Mission Ridge so close and enjoys skiing and snowboarding.
+He is also addicted to riding Onewheels — 3000 miles and counting.
+You’ve probably seen him “surfing” around town on it.
+Yes he wears a helmet!
+He also enjoys training Jiu Jitsu and strength training.